 Wow!
 It is raining container security suites now!
 What with our last post being about Dockerscan and this is about Anchore; a robust container analysis, inspection and control system.
-An automated tweet went out and Scott Francis alerted me about Anchore.
+An automated tweet went out and Scott Francis alerted me about this open source analysis system.
 I thought of checking it out and here we are.

 What is Anchore?

 We all know that a container contains many shared libraries, modules and binaries in addition to the application.
 These modules may be outdated, contain vulnerabilities themselves or plain be misconfigured.
 This is where the Anchore comes into picture.
 It will inspect your container image and generate a detailed report of the image that includes everything – official operating system packages, unofficial packages, configuration files and language modules and artifacts such as NPM, Python PiP, Ruby GEM, and Java archives.
 You can then formulated your own custom policies, that can specify what is to be done with these security vulnerabilities, whitelist/blacklist packages, configure file contents, find presence of credentials in image, change manifests or ports or any other activity you might want to carry out.
 All this can be caught and fixed early in the development lifecycle.
-Thanks to Anchore.
+It basically provides you the ability to inspect and evaluate policy against containers present on the local Docker host.

 Installing Anchore is simple: